 It provides almost all of the capabilities of a real Android device and you can simulate incoming phone calls and text messages, specify the location of the device and much more.

 Android SDK is the official android emulator which was developed by Google to emulate the Android App in Linux System.

-In this article, we will explain how to install android emulator using android SDK in Linux.
+In this article, we will explain how to install android emulator using the android SDK in Linux.

-Android SDK depends 32-bit Libraries in run time, so 64-bit user should install 32-bit libraries on system to work properly or else you will be getting an error when you are launching the device.
+Android SDK depends on 32-bit Libraries during run time, so 64-bit users should install 32-bit libraries on their system for it to work properly, otherwise you will get an error when you launch the device: